-If your design is facing upright, then place your hoop vertically.
+If your embroidery design is facing upright, then place your hoop vertically.

-To find the center line of the t-shirt, fold the shirt in half lining up the sides and arms of the shirt.
-Press a crease into the shirt along the center line.
+To find the center of the t-shirt, fold the shirt in half lining up the sides and arms of the shirt.
+Press a crease into the shirt along the fold.
 This crease will be used when hooping the shirt.

 Once you have the hoop aligned, press the top hoop into the bottom hoop.
-Designs on t-shirts are normally place in the top half of the shirt.
+Embroidered designs on t-shirts are normally placed in the top half of the shirt.

 STEP 7: Get Shirt Back Out of the Way

 Before you can embroider on the shirt, the back needs to be moved out of the way.
-Otherwise, the front and back of the shirt will be sewn together.
-Roll the back of shirt and excess fabric up and around the hoop so it is away from embroidery area.
+Otherwise, the front and back of the shirt will end up sewn together.
+Roll the back of the shirt and excess fabric up and around the hoop so it is away from the embroidery area.

 Tuck in the arms of the shirt so they will not get caught in the stitching.
-Make sure the back of the hoop is completely clear of fabric and on the front there is a clear opening where the shirt will be embroidered.
+Make sure the back of the hoop is completely clear of fabric and on the front, there is a clear opening where the design will be embroidered on the shirt.

 STEP 8: CHECK Design Placement

-Check where the design will stitch on the t-shirt to make sure you will be happy with the results.
+Check where the embroidery design will stitch on the t-shirt to make sure you will be happy with the results.
 Depending on the design size to your hoop, you may be able to make small adjustments on the placement of the design now before stitching the embroidery on the t-shirt.

 STEP 10: REMOVE STABILIZER

-Once the design is complete, remove the hoop from your machine.
-Take the t-shirt out of the hoop.
+Once the embroidery design is completely stitched, remove the hoop from your machine.
+Take the embroidered t-shirt out of the hoop.
 Carefully tear away the stabilizer from around the outside of the design.
-If you used extra cut away stabilizer, trim this around the design.
+If you used an extra cutaway stabilizer, trim this around the design.

 STEP 11: ADD SOFT INTERFACING